 On June 6, 2018, the board of directors of the Company approved the 2018 Inducement Equity Plan (the "2018 Plan") and reserved 12,000,000 ordinary shares to be used exclusively for grants of awards to individuals that were not previously employees of the Company or its subsidiaries, as a material inducement to the individual's entry into employment with the Company or its subsidiaries within the meaning of Rule 5635(c)(4) of the NASDAQ Listing Rules.
 The 2018 Plan was approved by the board of directors upon recommendation of the compensation committee, without shareholder approval pursuant to Rule 5635(c)(4) of the NASDAQ Listing Rules.
 The terms and conditions of the 2018 Plan, and the forms of award agreements to be used thereunder, are substantially similar to the 2016 Plan and the forms of award agreements thereunder.
-In August 2018, in connection with the listing of the Company's ordinary shares on the HKEx, the board of directors of the Company approved an amended and restated 2018 Plan to implement changes required by the HKEx rules.
+In August 2018, in connection with the Hong Kong IPO, the board of directors of the Company approved an amended and restated 2018 Plan to implement changes required by the HKEx rules.

-During the three months ended March 31, 2019, the Company did not grant any options or restricted share units under the 2018 Plan.
-As of March 31, 2019, options and restricted share units for ordinary shares outstanding under the 2018 Plan totaled 79,404 and 3,542,773, respectively.
+During the three months ended March 31, 2020, the Company did not grant any options or restricted share units under the 2018 Plan.
+As of March 31, 2020, options and restricted share units for ordinary shares outstanding under the 2018 Plan totaled 79,404 and 2,228,174, respectively.